sowmiyasuba/HTML_Learnings/README.md

 # HTML_Learnings

-This repo will wqalk you through step by step guide to understand basis of html
+This repo will walk you through step by step guide to understand basis of html.